 I was so disappointed.

-In fact, I watched as all the pigeons, mallards and geese I was shooting turned and race across The Lake in Central Park, their tiny, pointed, feathered butts leaving me in the proverbial dust.
+In fact, I watched as all the pigeons, mallards and geese I was photographing turned and raced across The Lake in Central Park, their pointy, feathered butts leaving me in the proverbial dust.

 She made her way to a small rocky peninsula that gently sloped into the lake and faced the Hernshead where I stood.
 Carrying a battered blue tote, she pulled out seeds and bread and threw some of her stash into a semi-circle on the ground in front of her.

 In a deafening roar of honks, quacks and flapping wings, the birds that had been in front of my lens only moments before, were suddenly at her feet hundreds of yards away, scooping up her offering in an enthusiastic frenzy that would make a riot seem half hearted.

 It was clear that the possibility of becoming a beautiful image on my wall couldn’t compare to a loaf of bread.
 If I wanted to continue to shoot, I would have to follow them across the lake.